 When does MLB free agency start?

-MLB free agents could sign with a new team five days after the World Series.
+MLB free agents could already sign with a new team five days after the World Series wrapped up.
 The five-day period gives teams an exclusive window to negotiate with their impending free-agent talent.

 There is one new potential rule that could significantly impact many of the MLB free agents next winter.
 If the MLB and players’ union agree on a MLB World Draft – including international players – the league would eliminate draft-pick compensation tied to any players who reject a qualifying offer.
 It should be a boost for players, with interested teams no longer factoring in the negative of losing a draft pick for signing a free agent.